wrld3d/wrld-example-app/README.md

 ## Getting Started

-This example app demonstrates the use of the WRLD SDK to display beautiful 3D maps on iOS, Android, and Windows PCs.
+This example app demonstrates the use of the WRLD SDK to display beautiful 3D maps on iOS, Android, and Windows PCs (deprecated).
 It can be used as the basis for your own app, or can be used as a reference when integrating WRLD's maps into an existing app.

 The WRLD SDK is distributed as a C++ static library with headers.
 Most of this example application is also written in C++ and shared between platforms to reduce code duplication.